-&lt;sup>3 ISO 2859-1: ISO Sampling procedures for inspection by attributes - Part 1: Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection.
+3 ISO 2859-1: ISO Sampling procedures for inspection by attributes - Part 1: Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection.

-&lt;sup>4 ASQ/ANSI Z1.4 & Z1.9: Sampling Procedures and Tables for Inspection by Attributes.
+4 ASQ/ANSI Z1.4 & Z1.9: Sampling Procedures and Tables for Inspection by Attributes.

-reviewing and modifying the process of finalizing records and providing to the eTMF; assessing the metric and how it is calculated, and / or enhancing or implementing eTMF system functionality.
+These actions may include: training or retraining individuals; • clarifying the definition of an error; • reviewing and modifying the process of finalizing records and providing to the eTMF; • assessing the metric and how it is calculated, and / or • enhancing or implementing eTMF system functionality.
 Actions should be documented, individuals assigned, and reasonable timelines assigned.
 Progress should be monitored with appropriate escalations as required.
 Consider follow up reviews or audits at a future time to determine if the issues identified still persist.